-Warby Parker is one of the top eyewear companies in the United States.
+Warby Parker is one of the top independent eyewear companies in the United States.

-The company designs, sources, manufactures, sells, and ships all of their eyeglasses and sunglasses in-house.
-This allows them to offer premium vision products at lower prices than high-end competitors.
+The company designs, manufactures, sells, and ships all its eyeglasses and sunglasses in-house.
+This allows them to offer premium frames at lower prices than high-end competitors.

-Warby Parker has retail locations all over the United States and parts of Canada.
+Warby Parker has retail locations throughout the United States and parts of Canada.
 They also have an online store and iPhone app where you can shop.

-Yes, Warby Parker is an in-network provider for many vision insurance plans.
+Yes, Warby Parker is an in-network provider for several vision insurance plans.
 They are an out-of-network provider for most others.

 They work with:

-Vision insurance covers prescription eyeglasses, prescription sunglasses, and eye exams.
+Many vision insurance plans cover one pair of eyeglasses, sunglasses or contact lenses, and one annual eye exam.
 In most cases, you’ll only have to pay your copay fee.

 Yes, you can use a health savings account (HSA) or flexible savings account (FSA) at Warby Parker.